letuanvu/Realtime-chat-Angularjs-and-Firebase/readme.md

+## Installation

-run html in browser and enjoin :)
+run html in browser